 Paxos by Plane

-As mentioned above, there is no airport in Paxos, which depsite making the journey slightly more complicated does mean the island enjoys a tranquility that other islands do not.
+As mentioned above, there is no airport in Paxos, which despite making the journey slightly more complicated does mean the island enjoys a tranquility that other islands do not.
 So, travellers can fly to Corfu from most European airports or from Athens aitport (it takes almost 1 hour to fly between Athens and Corfu) and then can take a ferry to Paxos.
-There are also sea planes in Corfu which can be an different and exciting way to get to Paxos.
+Here a few useful links with flights to Corfu.

 On arriving in Corfu, visitors can hire a taxi to get to the "New port".
 Taxis are available any time of the day from Corfu airport and drivers are familiar with the "New Port", which is where ferry boats, sea taxis and hydrofoils arrive from and depart to Paxos.
-We recommend that you ask the taxi driver for a estimated cost of the journey before you leave the airport for peace of mind.
+It is just a short drive to the harbor (10 minutes) and will cost you approx. 10 - 15 Euro's one way.

 Paxos by Ferry